Since it is #LoveTheatreDay I thought it would be an excellent excuse to get my blog going again, seeing as it’s been a while since my last post.

 When I told the director I didn’t see myself in the show…

-At the end of second year of drama school, when we were auditioning for our third year shows, I auditioned for the show Rent.
+At the end of my second year of drama school, when we were auditioning for our third-year shows, I auditioned for the show ‘Rent’.
 As a girl who always classed myself as a classic MT girl rather than a rock musical chick, I used the opportunity to enjoy wearing my leather trousers and overloading on the eyeliner.
 Because maybe if you at least look the part, people will ignore your actual performance…

 But back to the story… so I sang my song and my monologue.
 Then I was asked the pointed question “So who do you see yourself as in the show?”

-Now, in Rent there are three prominent female characters.
-Mimi who is a Latino, aids inflicted gogo-dancer, Maureen who is a huge diva and belts her tits off the whole show, and Joanne who is the dominatrix beltress girlfriend of Maureen.
+Now, in Rent, there are three prominent female characters.
+Mimi who is a Latino, Aids-inflicted gogo-dancer, Maureen who is a huge diva and belts her tits off the whole show, and Joanne who is the dominatrix beltress girlfriend of Maureen.
 So really, 20 year old, skinny, peroxide blonde me didn’t fit into the casting brackets for any of them.
-Not to mention, I am typical bubblegum fluff girl rather than queen of rock.
+Not to mention, I am a typical bubblegum pop girl rather than a queen of rock.

 So in response to the director’s question I said “Ummm I see myself as Ensemble Girl number 3.
 I actually don’t really see myself in this show.”
 NOT the kind of thing you want to say to the director in an audition!

 Luckily we had a joke about it and a couple of weeks later the cast list came out and I was cast as Mimi, so that audition actually had a happy ending.
 But nobody could believe I’d actually said that in an audition and, had it not been in the comfort of drama school, it probably wouldn’t have been as jokingly received.